F5veRings/F5veRings.github.io/_posts/2024-07-12-only-8-billion-days-left.md

-What's really funny about it though, was that at the end of it all, Brutus lied to the centurions and stated that \*he\* killed Caesar, thus making him look like he didn't keep his promise.
+What's really funny about it though, was that at the end of it all, Brutus lied to the centurions and stated that \*he\* killed Caesar over a dare.

 Caesar still laughs about it today and he won't let me live it down.